-- approval of the state environmental expertise document (SEE) or by the Ministry of Ecology, Geology and Natural Resources; and
+- a state environmental expertise (SEE) document or an approval issued by the Ministry of Ecology, Geology and Natural Resources (Environmental Authority); and

 - an environmental permit.

 The subject of the SEE document and approval is the project documentation.
 The SEE document is prepared in a standard form, based on the SEE results.
-SSE approval will be issued, for example, for project documents such as artisanal mining plans, exploration and production plans for hydrocarbon deposits, and projects and plans relating to uranium production.
-The opinion must contain conclusions about the admissibility and feasibility of the project document.
+An SSE document will be issued, for example, for project documents such as artisanal mining plans, exploration and production plans for hydrocarbon deposits, and projects and plans relating to uranium production.
+The SEE document must contain conclusions about the admissibility and feasibility of the project document.

-In cases specified by Kazakhstan law, the environmental authority will issue its approval for the design documents.
+In cases specified by Kazakhstan law, the Environmental Authority, instead of the SEE document, will issue its approval for the design documents.
 For instance, mining works plans are subject to approval.